-The Stewardship Council board finds that the Fall River RCD and SLT will have the funding and other capacity to maintain the property interest so as to preserve and/or enhance the BPVs.
+The Stewardship Council board finds that the Fall River RCD and SLT will have the funding and other capacity to maintain the property interest so as to preserve and/or enhance the BPVs2.

-A. Fall River RCD:
+A. FALL RIVER RCD:

-- The Fall River RCD was established in 1957 by the Shasta County Board of Supervisors.
-The Fall River RCD is a public entity responsible for resource conservation in a geographical area encompassing 1,149,000 acres across four counties, with the majority of that acreage in Shasta County. - The RCD Board of Directors is appointed by the County Board of Supervisors and is comprised of individuals with varied backgrounds and experience in land management, restoration and conservation. - The Fall River RCD, as an organization, has no prior experience holding or managing fee title.
-However, the RCD has an interest in managing the planning unit collaboratively with other interested stakeholders who have significant experience as land owners and land managers.
-As a public entity, the RCD is required to follow all federal and state rules pertaining to hiring, purchasing, awarding of contracts, and accounting practices.
+- Fall River RCD was established in 1957 by the Shasta County Board of Supervisors.
+The Fall River RCD is a public entity responsible for resource conservation in a geographical area encompassing 1,149,000 acres across four counties, with the majority of that acreage in Shasta County.
+The Fall River RCD Board of Directors is appointed by the County Board of Supervisors and is comprised of individuals with varied backgrounds and experience in land management, restoration and conservation. - The Fall River RCD is run by its board of directors, utilizing volunteer advisory committees and consultants to assist on specific management projects to maintain low overhead expenses.
+The Fall River RCD currently has seven local volunteer directors and four part time employees that are partially funded through grazing revenue and grants.
+These include an Executive Director, range manager, NRCS Field Technician, and outreach coordinator. - The Fall River RCD manages resources by utilizing watershed management practices, which incorporate the relationship between land use, soil loss and productivity, water quantity and quality, wildlife populations and habitat, as well as the social and economic factors within a certain drainage basin.
+As a public entity, the Fall River RCD is required to follow all federal and state rules pertaining to hiring, purchasing, awarding of contracts, and accounting practices.